Mandate & roles

 Canadian Heritage is responsible for coordinating the implementation of Part VII of the Official Languages Act.
 This part of the Official Languages Act pertains in particular to the federal government’s commitment to enhance the vitality of English and French minority communities and support their development.
 To achieve these goals, the Department negotiates agreements with provincial and territorial governments to promote the teaching of English and French as second languages and to promote education in the language of the Anglophone or Francophone minority.
 It also supports various organizations that work with official language minority communities.

-Since 2006, the Official Languages Secretariat has reported to Canadian Heritage.
-The Secretariat plays a central role in implementing the Roadmap for Official Languages.
+Since 2006, the Official Languages Branch has reported to Canadian Heritage.
+The Secretariat plays a central role in implementing the Action Plan for Official Languages.
 It is responsible for coordinating files related to official languages in the government and for assisting the Minister of Canadian Heritage in their horizontal management.

 Department of Justice Canada